 To measure the direct impact of climatic variables on crop production, usually econometric analysis is performed using panel datasets of crop yield (Hsiang, 2016; Lobell & Burke, 2010).
 Such models have been estimated for tea production as well.
 In a subsequent study, Wijeratne et al. (M. A. Wijeratne et 100 al., 2007) concluded that increasing temperatures shall negatively affect tea yields at low and mid101 elevations.
 Using panel data from Sri Lankan tea estates, Gunathilaka et al. (Gunathilaka et al., 2017) found that increased temperature and precipitation are expected to have damaging effects on tea industry of Sri Lanka.
-Lou et al. (Lou et al., 2013) analysed the trends of risk faced by three tea varieties in Longjing tea production area in China brought about by pick beginning date and frost damage.
-Boehm et al. (Boehm et al., 2016) predicted a reduction in tea production in China with a rise in daily 106 precipitation and monsoon retreat.
+Lou et al. (2013) analysed the trends of risk faced by three tea varieties in Longjing tea production area in China brought about by pick beginning date and frost damage.
+Boehm et al. (2016) predicted a reduction in tea production in China with a rise in daily 106 precipitation and monsoon retreat.
 Carr and Stephens (M. K. V. Carr & Stephens, 1992) identified the yield potentials of contrasting tea growing areas and important limiting factors in eastern Africa.
 Adhikari et al. (Adhikari et al., 2015) identified the shrinkage of suitable areas for tea farming due to rising temperatures in eastern Africa as the cause of a loss of yield of about 40% in the coming years.

 India is the home of many different types of tea, and there are a few studies on how vulnerable the country's tea economy is to climate change.
 Relative humidity and rainfall were shown to have favourable connections with tea output, but the average maximum temperature increase had a negative impact on tea yield, according to a study (Patra et al., 2013) that examined tea production in Darjeeling.
-According to (Dutta, 2014), forecast of the future of tea production in North-East India for 2050 with average temperatures rising by 2°C and the tea production period changing, it would be imperative to adjust management practices in order to adapt to the changing climate.
+According to Dutta (2014), forecast of the future of tea production in North-East India for 2050 with average temperatures rising by 2°C and the tea production period changing, it would be imperative to adjust management practices in order to adapt to the changing climate.
 With Assam as their research region, Duncan et al. (Duncan et al., 2016) discovered a negative association between rising monthly average temperatures and tea yield

 Climatic requirement for tea production